KarypisLab/METIS/README.md

 ### Dependencies

 General dependencies for building slim are: gcc, cmake, build-essential.
 In Ubuntu systems these can be obtained from the apt package manager (e.g., apt-get install cmake, etc)

 ```
 sudo apt-get install build-essential
 sudo apt-get install cmake
 ```

+In addition, you need to download and install [GKlib](https://github.com/KarypisLab/GKlib) by following the instructions there.

 ### Building and installing METIS